arkangelIT/azure-iamlab/README.md

 -Good detail on default domain GPO management
 - Using Free Trial, configured alternate domain to sync with local AD domain.
 -https://learn.microsoft.com/en-us/answers/questions/2141057/how-to-setup-active-drirectory-sync-with-mismatche
--Azure billing can be confusing, the top level is the Billing Profile and any credits or funds come from this profile.
+- Azure billing can be confusing, the top level is the Billing Profile and any credits or funds come from this profile.
 They are then applied to Subscriptions underneath the profile.
 Received a message that I had no credits, but this was for the Subscription being used, not the billing profile.

 # ACTIVE DIRECTORY INFO: